 The world, as we know it, is in a spin.
-Assumptions we made about life and business have been upended by a tiny virus that has had massive impact on the Global Economy and individual lives.
-Typically, when we receive feedback to our actions, we make a course correction and carry on, but in this unprecedented time – we need to challenge our assumptions and apply double loop learning.
+Assumptions we made about life and business have been upended by a tiny virus that has had a massive impact on the Global Economy and individual lives.
+Typically, when we receive feedback on our actions, we make a course correction and carry on, but in this unprecedented time – we need to challenge our assumptions and apply double-loop learning.

-Argyris & Schon (1974) proposed double loop learning theory which promotes learning to change underlying values and assumptions.
+Argyris & Schon (1974) proposed a double-loop learning theory that promotes learning to change underlying values and assumptions.
 The following diagram explains it: